Eco Cotton by Anette Eriksson Yarn Review + FREE Pattern

 • As well as a variety of ladies/girls accessories, and even bags and homewares, I think the Eco Cotton is perfect for more natural looking garments with the addition of polyester to add that extra bit of durability to the fabric.

-Sign up to receive your exclusive discount, and stay notified of new posts and products
+Sign up to stay notified of new posts and products.

 Leave a Comment